akshaybabloo/Ruby-on-rails-4-notes/README.md

 == 20151110042612 CreateUsers: migrated (0.0313s) =============================
 ```

-This will create two tables, you can log into mysql by doing `mysql -u simple_cms -p simple_cms_development`. you can list out table by typing `SHOW TABLES`.
+This will create two tables; you can log into MySQL by doing `mysql -u simple_cms -p simple_cms_development`.
+You can list out table by typing `SHOW TABLES`.
 Then you can list out the fields associate to each table by typing `SHOW FIELDS FROM users;` or `DESC users` or `DESCRIBE users` which will print
 ```
 +------------+--------------+------+-----+---------+----------------+
 | Field      | Type         | Null | Key | Default | Extra          |